Betty Lou Beets

-Betty Lou Beets (March 12, 1937 – February 24, 2000) was a murderer executed in the U.S. state of Texas.
+Betty Lou Beets (nee Dunevant; March 12, 1937 – February 24, 2000) was a murderer executed in the U.S. state of Texas.
 She was convicted of shooting her fifth husband, Jimmy Don Beets, on August 6, 1983.

 Early life

-Born Betty Lou Dunevant to Margaret Louise Smithwick and James Garland Dunevant, she was born in Roxboro, North Carolina, on March 12, 1937.
+Betty Lou Dunevant was born to Margaret Louise Smithwick and James Garland Dunevant in Roxboro, North Carolina, on March 12, 1937.

-Beets was deaf due to a childhood bout of measles, and claimed she was sexually abused by her father.
+She was deaf due to a childhood bout of measles, and claimed she was sexually abused by her father.

 When Beets was a child, the family moved from North Carolina to Hampton, Virginia, where her father was employed as a machinist at the Langley Research Center.

 Her mother was institutionalized when she was 12 years old, leaving her to take care of her younger sister and brother.

 Marriages

-Beets married her first husband, Robert Franklin Branson, at age 15, and according to her supporters, all but one of her marriages were plagued with sexual abuse and domestic violence, which Beets cited only well after her conviction and sentence of death.
+Beets married her first husband, Robert Franklin Branson, at age 15, and according to her supporters, all but one of her marriages were plagued with sexual abuse and domestic violence.

 Beets had a criminal history before her arrest for murder, including public lewdness and shooting her former husband, Bill Lane, in the side of the abdomen.
-Married six times, twice to the same man (Bill York Lane), Beets shot Lane twice in the back in 1970; she was acquitted after Lane admitted he had threatened her life first and the two remarried, divorcing again a month later.
-She later tried to run over her third husband, Ronnie C. Threlkold, with her car in 1978.
+Married six times, twice to the same man (Bill York Lane, 1930–1983), Beets shot Lane twice in the back in 1970; she was acquitted after Lane admitted he had threatened her life first and the two remarried, divorcing again a month later.
+She later tried to run over her third husband, Ronnie Charles Threlkeld (1944–2012), with her car in 1978.
 Both men survived and testified at her murder trial.